-On one side, designers are taking notions of the ‘American Dream’ and completely twisting it over its head, while others like Monse are taking comfort in the idea of an older, simpler time with pioneer style dressing clearly coming back in vogue.
+On one side, designers are taking notions of the ‘American Dream’ and completely twisting it over its head, while others like Monse are taking comfort in the idea of an older, simpler time with pioneer-style dressing coming back in vogue.

-Another clear indication of this optimistic mood was the season’s hot pop colour story that danced between everything from bright yellow and tangy oranges to saturated marina blues.
+Another clear indication of this optimistic mood was the season’s hot pop color story that danced between everything from bright yellow and tangy oranges to saturated marina blues.

-While we will be doing in an in-depth coverage of the season’s colour palette at the end of fashion month, here are the key trends for Spring/Summer 2018 from New York Fashion Week.
+While we will be doing in in-depth coverage of the season’s color palette at the end of fashion month, here are the key trends for Spring/Summer 2018 from New York Fashion Week.

 Designers are undoubtedly renegotiating their personal histories and relationship with the country as a way to distinguish their work, while also throwing light on the going political upheaval at the same time.

-Calvin Klein’s homage to America took horror film plots on a high-fashion ride with wispy satin shirts, fifties style paint splattered full skirts in glove leather and eerie Warhol prints on everything from tanks to madcap dresses.
-Monse went into a celebration mode with varsity cardigans, sports jerseys and putting stars and stripes on almost everything.
+Calvin Klein’s homage to America took horror film plots on a high-fashion ride with wispy satin shirts, fifties-style paint-splattered full skirts in glove leather and eerie Warhol prints on everything from tanks to madcap dresses.
+The mouse went into a celebration mode with varsity cardigans, sports jerseys and putting stars and stripes on almost everything.